prernaadvani/whatsprernacooking/_posts/2021-02-12-kahlua-ice-cream.md

   thumbnail: /images/kahlua ice cream/ice cream 4.png
 ---

-"Everything that involves coffee, by nature, is good" -Aristotle, probably in his head
+"Everything that involves coffee, by nature, is good" -Aristotle, probably in his head.

 The recipe that I used is adapted from [Tasty](https://www.buzzfeed.com/baileysde/baileys-salted-caramel-affogato)